scholarslab/CodeLab/Week05/README.md

 ## Homework

+Pair program these with a buddy!
+Pair programming is fun and productive unless you do it wrong.
+According to formal logic, this does not necessarily mean that doing it wrong cannot also be fun and productive, but it does mean that if it isn't fun and productive, you aren't doing it right.

 ### Assignment 0:

 Implement a sorting algorithm for sorting a list of numbers.
 Don't use any built-in sort.
 It can be as simple or complicated as you want.
 Feel free to look at the innumerable other examples on the Internet, but be prepared to explain your code!